mandi1267/cs_391l_ml_assignments/assign1/README.md

+# Assignment Description
 This folder contains work for CS 391L assignment 1.

 The objective of this assignment is to develop a classifier for the MNIST digit data set that computes an eigenvector representation of the data based on the training set, and then uses this representation as features for a classifier that is then trained.
 This should then transform the test data to use the same representation and then test the classifier on the test data.

+# Execution Instructions
+To run a simple evaluation, consisting of accuracy for a variety of features counts for 784 training samples, accuracy for a variety of training sample sizes for a fixed feature count, and plots of eigenvectors, classified images, and the reconstructed images from their eigenvector representations, run the following:
+"python3 assign1.py --train_image_file <training image file location> --train_label_file <training label file location>
+--test_image_file <test image file location> --test_label_file <test label file location>" This will run with a kNN classifer with k=10.
+You can specify a list of k values to evaluate by adding the -k flag, followed by the k values.
+To skip plots, add the -s option.

+Files are assumed to be in the format provided on the MNIST website (http://yann.lecun.com/exdb/mnist/).

+To run an exhaustive search over a large set of training set sizes, feature counts, and k values for the kNN classifier, add the "--exhaustive" flag.
+Warning: this will take a long time (> 1 day).
+Results will be output to a file at the end.

+# Code Organization
+The purposes of each of the files are as follows:
+- assign1.py - orchestrates program execution by reading data, creating classifiers, finding principal components, and transforming data to the principal component representation.
+- classifer_interface.py - Provides interface that a classifier must implement.
+Also contains code for evaluating the accuracy of the classifier given a test data set and known test labels.
+- display_utils.py - Contains functions for plotting results (graphs and images).
+- k_nearest_neighbor_classifier.py - Class implementing the kNN classifier.
+- mnist_reader.py - Contains functions for reading the MNIST data set (images and labels).
+- princ_comp_analysis.py - Contains functions for extracting the eigenvectors and mean of the input data and transforming input samples to the eigenvector representation.
+The remaining files are for testing (unit test and manual test).